microsoftarchive/BatchAI/utilities/README.md

 For specifying a custom list of parameters.

 Arguments:
-* parameterName: the name of the parameter.
+* parameter_name: the name of the parameter.
 Only capital letters and underscores are allowed.
 Required.
 * values: a list of values for the parameter.
 The values supplied must be a string, integer, or float.
 Required.

 Examples:

 ```
 DiscreteParameter(
-    parameterName="DEVICE_ID",
+    parameter_name="DEVICE_ID",
     values=["Device_1", "Device_2", "Device_3"]
 )
 # will generate ["Device_1", "Device_2", "Device_3"]